natenka/pyneng-book-en/docs/source/book/25_db/sql.rst

 SQL
 ---

-**SQL (structured query language)** - used to describe database structure, manage data (add, edit, delete, receive), manage access rights to the database and its objects, and manage transactions.
+**SQL (structured query language)** - used to describe database structure, manage data (add, edit, delete, receive), manage access rights to database and its objects, and manage transactions.

 SQL language is divided into the following categories: